Murder of S. Vithiya: Investigation

 Three brothers, in their thirties and forties, were arrested on 15 May 2015.
 They had apparently been in a long running feud with Vithiya's family.
 According to the police Vithiya had been abducted as she went to school on the morning of 13 May 2015.

 Five youths from Colombo were arrested in Poorikkattuvan on 17 May 2015.
 They had gone from Colombo to Pungudutivu on 13 May 2015 but later returned to Colombo, only to return to Pungudutivu for Vithiya's funeral.
 After the funeral they tried to return to Colombo but were arrested by the police.

 A ninth suspect, Mahalingam Sasikumar or Swiss Kumar, was caught by villagers in Pungudutivu.
 He was admitted to Jaffna Hospital but managed to escape to Colombo in an attempt to flee to Switzerland.
 He was however arrested at a guest house in Wellawatte, Colombo on 18 May 2015.
-There are allegations about the conduct of government minister Vijayakala Maheswaran and dean of the Faculty of Law, University of Colombo V. T. Thamilmaran.
-Both have denied the allegations.
 It has been alleged that Sasikumar filmed the gang rape.

 Several senior police officers involved in the investigation were subsequently transferred.
 The police investigation was taken over by the Criminal Investigation Department.